timescale/docs/api/time_bucket.md

 ORDER BY one_week DESC LIMIT 10;
 ```

-The value of the origin parameter we used in this example was `2017-12-31`, a Sunday within the
+The value of the origin parameter in this example is `2017-12-31`, a Sunday
-period being analyzed.
-However, the origin provided to the function can be before, during, or
+within the period being analyzed.
+However, the origin provided to the function
-after the data being analyzed.
-All buckets are calculated relative to this origin.
-So, in this example,
+can be before, during, or after the data being analyzed.
+All buckets are
+calculated relative to this origin.
+So, in this example, any Sunday could have
-any Sunday could have been used.
-Note that because `time < TIMESTAMPTZ '2018-01-03'` in this example,
+been used.
+Note that because `time < TIMESTAMPTZ '2018-01-03'` is used in this
-the last bucket would have only 4 days of data.
+example, the last bucket would have only 4 days of data.
+This cast to TIMESTAMP

-Bucketing a TIMESTAMPTZ at local time instead of UTC(see note above):
+converts the time to local time according to the server's timezone setting.
 ```sql
 SELECT time_bucket(INTERVAL '2 hours', timetz::TIMESTAMP)
   AS five_min, avg(cpu)